isomerpages/moe-bartleysec/_our-signature-programmes/X MILE.md

 description: ""
 ---
 **Aim of the Programme** <br>
-SMILE @ Bartley aims to heighten students’ awareness of and belief in themselves.
+X-SMILE @ Bartley aims to heighten students’ awareness of and belief in themselves.
 Through a guided process of self-discovery, each pupil will realise he/she is both the limiting factor to and the activator of his/her own success.
 This is when the 7 Habits of Highly Effective Youths will be brought to play.

 **Approach** <br>